pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

 add a new class covertype.js into wwwroot folder and run the project no issue found

 2012
-add anew controller in areas>admin>controller as CoverTypeController edit the code as per instructions
+add a new controller in areas>admin>controller as CoverTypeController edit the code as per instructions

+2025
+added new view as Upsert.cshtml in the area >> admin >> view >> covertype folder